ETOA’s current focus on city access includes:

 - Disabled people

-An exemption permit may either be valid for one day or one year and depending on the route and time of day, permits may be limited.
+An exemption permit will either be valid for one day or one year and depending on the route and time of day, permits may be limited.
+Further information on the exemption policy can be found here.

 Notably, a tour, such as by canal boat, does not appear to count as a cultural visit, despite it showcasing a World Heritage Site.
 Likewise, transporting passengers with luggage to or from accommodation providers does not qualify for an exemption (except in limited special circumstances).
 Thus, in effect, the plan bans large group bookings within the S100 not staying on/near the Weesperstraat-Valkenburgerstraat-Kattenburgerstraat corridor, unless other options such as minibuses, other private hire vehicles or public transport are used.